CorrDyn/hubspot-prod-to-sandbox/README.md

 1. A Hubspot Sandbox Instance, with pipelines and object definitions recently synced.
    - You can learn how to set up a Hubspot Sandbox Instance here: [Hubspot Sandbox Instructions](https://knowledge.hubspot.com/account/set-up-a-hubspot-sandbox-account)
-2. An API Key from a Production Hubspot Instance, called the `hubspot_prod_api_key` in code examples
+2. An Access Token from a [private app](https://developers.hubspot.com/docs/api/private-apps) in the Production Hubspot Instance, called the `hubspot_prod_access_token` in code examples.
-3. An API Key from a Sandbox Hubspot Instance, called the `hubspot_sandbox_api_key` in code examples
+3. An Access Token from a [private app](https://developers.hubspot.com/docs/api/private-apps) in the Sandbox Hubspot Instance, called the `hubspot_sandbox_access_token` in code examples
 4. The ability to run Python locally or remotely

+Note that your private app will need to have all of the [required scopes](https://developers.hubspot.com/docs/api/working-with-oauth#scopes) to read all of the production objects and write all the sandbox objects you intend to migrate.
+I recommend including `e-commerce` scopes in both apps as well because that gives your private app access to products and line_items, which automatically migrate when including associations with deals.

 ## How to Set Up Your Environment